 NIH Health Disparities Interest Group

-The NIH Health Disparities Interest Group (HDIG) fosters connection and information exchange on biological, clinical, behavioral, social, and population sciences research to further understanding of and illuminate interventions to reduce and eliminate health disparities.
+The NIH Health Disparities Interest Group (HDIG) fosters connection, dialogue and information exchange to advance biological, clinical, behavioral, social, and population sciences research to further understanding of health disparities and illuminate interventions to reduce and eliminate health disparities.
 Learn more about the NIH HDIG and health disparities.

 NIH HDIG/NIMHD DIR Seminar Series